LiamBolt/software-metrics-g8/metrics/Goal-Question-Indicator-Metric.md

 ---

 ### Summary
-By following GQ(I)M’s 10-step process, we establish a rigorous measurement framework directly tied to improving parent engagement and reducing grading turnaround.
-This README provides the blueprint for data collection, analysis, and continuous improvement in the Homework Portal.
+By following GQ(I)M’s 10‑step process, we establish a rigorous measurement framework that directly maps to enhancements in the parent‑teacher workflow—streamlining assignment distribution, feedback loops, and file management—and lays out a clear blueprint for data‑driven improvement in the Homework Portal.

 *End of GQ(I)M analysis for the Homework Portal.*